Ilkeston-Electronics/OpenSwitcher-1200/README.md

 # OpenSwitcher 1200
-Amiga Microprocessor-controlled drive switcher with DF1 internal drive support.
-Optional SMD small version.
+Amiga Microprocessor-controlled drive switcher for Amiga 600 and 1200 (possibly all Amigas actually, if correct resistor is removed) with DF1 internal drive support.
+Optional SMD small version[Gerbers not uploaded yet for SMD version].

 # Disclaimer
 Consider this beta.
 I have checked and rechecked the schematics and DRC rules-checked it.
 However, I have only built it on veroboard, and I am not perfect.
 I'm waiting for boards to come.